Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you have employees, follow these steps to calculate your maximum PPP loan amount.

-- Add up the gross wages and tips you paid employees in 2019.
+- Add up the gross wages and tips you paid employees in the tax year you're using.
 You can find this in line 5c, column 1 on your 941 form for each quarter.
 Write it down and label it step 3.

 - Add up all employer contributions for employee health insurance.
 You can find this on Schedule C, line 14.
 Write it down and label it step 4.